In a world where religious authority was not often challenged, Martin Luther became an important voice of dissent.

 However, Luther was whisked away to safety by Frederick the Wise, Elector of Saxony, who hid him in the Wartburg Castle.

-Completed in 1522, this translation made the scriptures accessible to the common people for the first time, allowing them to read and interpret the Bible for themselves.
+This translation, which was completed in 1522, made the scriptures accessible to the common people for the first time, allowing them to read and interpret the Bible for themselves.

-Luther's translation was based on the Greek text rather than the Latin Vulgate, and his clear, forceful language resonated with the German-speaking populace.
+Luther's translation was based on the Greek text rather than the Latin Vulgate, and his clear, forceful language struck a chord with the German-speaking populace.

-This translation played a crucial role in the spread of Lutheran ideas and the development of the German language.
+This translation was arguably central to the spread of Lutheran ideas and the development of the German language.

-Luther's theological contributions extended beyond his translation of the Bible.
+Luther's theological contributions reached further than his translation of the Bible.

-He challenged the Catholic Church's teachings on several key points, most notably the doctrine of justification.
+He had challenged the Catholic Church's teachings on several key points, most notably the doctrine of justification.

-Luther argued that salvation was a gift from God, received through faith alone (sola fide), rather than through good works or the intercession of the Church.
+Luther argued that salvation was a gift from God, which was received through faith alone (sola fide), rather than through good works or the intercession of the Church.

-This principle became a cornerstone of Lutheran theology and a defining characteristic of Protestantism.
+This principle had become a cornerstone of Lutheran theology and a defining feature of Protestantism.

-Luther also emphasized the priesthood of all believers, asserting that every Christian had direct access to God without the need for a priestly intermediary.
+Luther also emphasised the priesthood of all believers, asserting that every Christian had direct access to God without the need for a priestly go-between.

-This democratization of faith challenged the hierarchical structure of the Catholic Church and empowered individuals in their religious lives.
+This democratisation of faith challenged the hierarchical structure of the Catholic Church and empowered individuals in their religious lives.

-Additionally, Luther's catechisms, written in 1529, provided a simple, clear summary of Lutheran beliefs for the education of the laity and clergy.
+Additionally, Luther's catechisms, which were written in 1529, provided a simple, clear summary of Lutheran beliefs for the education of the laity and clergy.

-His emphasis on preaching and congregational singing in the vernacular transformed Christian worship, making it more participatory and accessible.
+His emphasis on preaching and congregational singing in the vernacular transformed Christian worship, and made it more participatory and accessible.

-Luther's health began to decline in the early 1540s, but he remained active in church affairs.
+Luther's health had begun to decline in the early 1540s, but he stayed active in church affairs.

-In 1545, he published a harsh polemic against the Jewish community, which has been widely criticized for its anti-Semitic content.
+In 1545, he had published a severe polemic against the Jewish community, which has been widely criticised for its anti-Semitic content.

-This aspect of Luther's legacy has been a source of controversy and reflection within the Lutheran tradition.
+This aspect of Luther's history has generally been a source of controversy and reflection within the Lutheran tradition.

 Martin Luther died on February 18, 1546, in Eisleben, the town of his birth.